 Part VI — Private pleasure boats

-46. Terms used in, and application of, this Part
+46. Terms used

 (1) Subject to the provisions of regulation 3(2), a reference in this Part to a motor boat is a reference to a motor boat that is a pleasure vessel within the meaning of section 98(1) of the Western Australian Marine Act 1982; and the word owner has the meaning provided by that section.